 No, I currently work full time and blogging is simply my out-of-hours passion.
 I blog before work, after work and on the weekends.

-How do you balance blogging and full time work?
+How did you balance blogging and full time work?

-It is a balancing act but I’ve gotten into such a routine that I can’t imagine life without my blog.
-To be honest, it occupies most weeknights and half my weekend, but I wouldn’t have it any other way.
+It was a balancing act but I developed a routine that allowed me to blog consistently despite having limited time.
+I’ll be honest – it did occupy most weeknights and half of my weekend, but I wouldn’t have had it any other way.

-In short, you have limited time so you can only do so much.
-I prioritise what I can, stick to a schedule and let the rest go.
-My priorities are publishing two new blog posts a week, answering reader comments and questions, and being present and active on Instagram.
-Everything else, I just get to it when I can. #noguilt
+I prioritised what I could, stuck to a schedule and let the rest go.
+My priorities were publishing two new blog posts a week, answering reader comments and questions, and being present and active on Instagram.
+Everything else, I just got to it when I could. #noguilt